zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

     get $ZOWE_ROOT_DIR/api-mediation/keystore/local_ca/localca.cer
     ```

     To verify that the file has been transferred correctly, open the file.
-The following heading and closing shoulf appear:
+The following heading and closing should appear:

     ```
     -----BEGIN CERTIFICATE-----